juanimsand/rouletteGame/README.md

 * CMakeLists.txt

 ### Build
+<p>In the case that you want to change something in project, you can do it but then you must rebuild the project, if that is your case keep reading.</p>
 For build this project you must have CMake (and make) installed.
 Follow this steps:
-0. Go to repositroy directory.
+0. Go to repository root directory.
 1. Go to build directory:
     * ls build/
-2. Clean directory. **Be careful, you are going to delete everyting in folder, be sure to be at build directory (and do not forget the . preceding the / )**:
+2. Clean directory. **Be careful, you are going to delete everything in folder, be sure to be at build directory (and do not forget the . preceding the / )**:
     * rm -r ./*
 3. Run cmake, this should generate the new files in build folder:
     * cmake ../